Confidenceman02/django-elm/README_pypi.md

 ## `watch` Command

-After all node packages have installed we can use the Djelm `watch` strategy to compile our Elm programs and watch for changes.
+After all node packages have installed we can use the djelm `watch` strategy to compile our Elm programs and watch for changes.

 ```bash